 Residents must start their PGY3 year within 12 months of completing their PGY2 year.

 Practicing physicians wishing to apply to the Enhanced Skills Program must do so through the Re-Entry Program offered by the Ministry of Health and Long-Term Care; applications made directly to the university will not be accepted.
-Please view information about the Re-Entry Program here.
+Please view information about the Re-Entry Program on the Ministry of Health website.
 Different timelines apply to Re-Entry Applicants.

 For International Medical Graduate (IMG) applicants, please review information related to eligibility and Return of Service (ROS) here.